English | Français

 How stress harms the heart: “New data sheds light on the mechanism behind stress and heart health.
 It’s clear that there’s a link between stress and heart health; what’s not clear yet is why the two are connected.
 Now, a new study suggests that people with higher levels of stress also have more inflammation in their arteries, putting them at higher risk for heart problems.
 In the new study, presented at the American College of Cardiology’s 65th Annual Scientific Session, researchers used imaging to look at 293 people’s brains and arteries.
 They found that stress activity in an area of the brain called the amygdala, which is where emotions are processed, was linked to more inflammation in a person’s arteries.
 This is notable because arterial inflammation is an important driver of atherosclerotic disease, the major cause of heart attacks and stroke.”

-Stress identified as cause of heart disease: "It’s become clear that stress is not only a result of adversity but may itself also be an important cause of disease.
+Stress identified among causes of heart diseases: "It’s become clear that stress is not only a result of adversity but may itself also be an important cause of disease.
 The risks of heart disease linked to stress are on par with that for smoking, high blood pressure, high cholesterol and diabetes, yet relatively little is done to address this risk compared to other risk factors"

 Effective stress management helps the heart: "Long-term or chronic stress can have a negative impact on the heart and the entire cardiovascular system.
 The specific results of chronic stress have been identified as contributors to heart disease, high blood pressure, increased cholesterol rates and other factors dangerous to the heart."